hadley/recipes/recipes/biscuits/shortbread.md

----
-name: 'Shortbread '
+# Shortbread
-source: 'Original recipe from NZ Anchor or Fernleaf butter wrapper circa 1970''s. '
+From: Original recipe from NZ Anchor or Fernleaf butter wrapper circa 1970's.
-comments: (Traditional version made and sold for Clonakilty Market & Inchydoney Lodge & Spa by A Wickham in the early part of the 21st century.)
----

 * 1/2 lb butter (I use the regular kind.
 Butter needs to sit at room temperature for a while to be soft enough- not oily though.)
 * 3/4 cup caster sugar